realworldocaml/book/other-notes/02-guided-tour.md

 new variables, giving a name to sub-components of the datastructure being matched.

+But we don't necessarily need to use the `match` statement in this case.
 Core has a whole module full of useful functions for dealing with options.
 For example, we could rewrite `print_log_entry` using `Option.value`, which returns the content of an option, or a default value if the option is `None`.